What is Customer Service?

 Good customer service means meeting the customers’ expectations.
 Understanding expectations can be tricky.
 The answer is to ask more questions for clarity.
 If you do not understand or if you agree to unrealistic expectations, you will not be able to provide good customer service.

 Meeting expectations and qualifying these expectations results in good customer service.
 You need to raise the bar and challenge yourself to provide excellent customer service.
 Repeat and keep raising the bar.

 Excellent customer service means exceeding the customers’ expectations – this is the “wow” factor.
 Ask questions to truly understand the expectations.
 Agree to these expectations or agree to a new set of expectations that are attainable and both parties have a positive feeling when this outcome is met.

 Deliver beyond the expectations.
 Always.
-When you do not meet expectations, bring your passion, admit the shortcoming and offer a way to make it better.
+When you do not meet expectations, bring your passion, admit the shortcoming, and offer a way to make it better.
 Customers remember how you made them feel so make them always feel good.

 Be genuine and sincere.
 Consistently show your clients you care.
 Do not just communicate this.
 Feel it and convey you do care.
-When I hear a canned “I’m sorry” it comes across reading from a script.
+When I hear a canned “I’m sorry” it comes across as reading from a script.
 Show empathy.
 If you do not bring passion and caring, you cannot achieve excellent customer service.

 Many feel they care, however, we have a tough time actually showing others we care.
-Stop, breathe, find your compassion within you and bring it to show how much you care.
+Stop, breathe, find your compassion within you, and bring it to show how much you care.